Trip & Conditions Reports

 The lack of archival ease of use is balanced out by the lack of friction so there tends to be a lot of briefer but up to date posts at Sierra Nevada Trip Reports & Current Conditions.
 Trip reports will have some beta or route descriptions, but are focused mostly on conditions.

-There also subreddits for the PCT (very active & has weekly conditions threads), JMT (fairly quiet), SEKI (fairly active), Yosemite (fairly touristy), Eastern Sierra (pretty much dead).
+There also subreddits for the PCT (very active & has weekly conditions threads), JMT (fairly quiet), SEKI (fairly active), Yosemite (fairly touristy), and the Eastern Sierra (pretty much dead).

 Backcountry rangers file reports of trails they've been on and also get beta from hikers that have reported back after a trip.
 Calling a wilderness center and getting beta can be very useful.
 Yosemite updates their Wilderness Conditions page with information gathered from backcountry rangers on a somewhat regular basis.
 SEKI has a similar Trail Conditions page.